Alex Akingbulu: Philadelphia Stars

 On May 31, 2022, Akingbulu was signed by the Philadelphia Stars of the United States Football League (USFL).
-Akingbulu played in 5 games at left tackle for the Stars, and lost in the championship game against the Birmingham Stallions, 33-30.
+Akingbulu played in 5 games at left tackle for the Stars, and lost in the championship game against the Birmingham Stallions, 33–30.

 Washington Commanders

 On July 31, 2022, Akingbulu signed with the Washington Commanders.
 On August 30, Akingbulu was waived by Washington during final roster cuts.
-He re-signed with the team’s practice squad the following day.
+He re-signed with the team's practice squad the following day.
 On January 5, 2023, Akingbulu was promoted to the active roster.

-On August 29, 2023, Akingbulu was waived and re-signed to the practice squad.
+On August 29, 2023, Akingbulu was waived by the Commanders and re-signed to the practice squad.
 He was signed to the active roster on December 30.

-Akingbulu was waived with an injury designation on August 6, 2024.
+On August 6, 2024, Akingbulu was waived by the Commanders with an injury designation.

 Birmingham Stallions

 On December 3, 2024, Akingbulu signed with the Birmingham Stallions of the United Football League (UFL).
-He was waived on March 20th, 2025.
+He was waived on March 20, 2025.

-Arlington Renegades
+Arlington/Dallas Renegades

 On March 20, 2025, Akingbulu was claimed by the Arlington Renegades of the United Football League (UFL).

+On January 13, 2026, Akingbulu was drafted by the Dallas Renegades.